IconoclastLabs/RMQ-Animations/README.md

 RMQ Animations
 ===================

+This is the application used to create the animations illustrated in the documentation of [RMQ Canned Animations](http://rubymotionquery.com/?s=canned+animations&post_type=document).

 ### This repo is a simple app to illustrate the animations available by RMQ:
 * `rmq(my_view).animations.fade_in`
 * `rmq(my_view).animations.fade_out`